yoavweinshall/group-project/README.md

 In addition, I tried to avoid as much as I can from Board.copy() since it's a bottleneck.
 To do so:
 - Wrote the heuristic function to minimize the calls to legal_moves since this function uses a lot of deep copies
-- Added a context manager for branching so when I go deep I do the moves on the actual board game and when I return the I undo the move.
+- Added a context manager for branching so when I go deep I do the moves on the actual board game and when I return, I undo the move.